 - Malachi 3:5, which mentions the sins of defrauding workers of their wages, oppressing widows and the fatherless, and depriving foreigners among us of justice.

 - Ezekiel 22:29, which mentions oppressing the poor and needy.

 By buying in to the prevailing North American ideology of personal responsibility we tend to blame people for their misfortunes, assuming that they are reaping the consequences of their own poor decisions and habits.
-“It’s their own fault” we might say.
+“It’s their own fault,” we might say.
 “Why should I help them?”
-That simplistic analysis overlooks the fact that society is structured in such a way that it is very difficult for the poor and needy, the addicted and others, to get out of their downward spiral.
-And even if it is their own fault, does that mean we shouldn’t have compassion and help restore them to the life which God intended for them?
+That simplistic analysis overlooks the fact that society is structured in such a way that it is very difficult for the poor and needy, the addicted, and others to get out of their downward spiral.
+And even if it is their own fault, does that mean we shouldn’t have compassion and help restore them to the life that God intended for them?

 By avoiding the more abstract social justice issues (which we can refer to as systemic social justice for communities), we have in effect become callous towards the suffering of people whom God loves and wants to redeem.2

 Everyone has blind spots.
 Entire communities can have blind spots too, because everyone in them shares the same cultural perspective and norms.
 In particular, we Evangelicals have our blind spots.
 We understand individual greed but we overlook rampant consumerism because it is so pervasive and is simply the unquestioned way the world works.
 We don’t realize how much secular society has ingrained itself into our attitudes and beliefs.

 In Return to Justice: Six Movements That Reignited Our Contemporary Evangelical Conscience, authors Rah and Vanderpol suggest that the only way to discover our blind spots is: